-- as an immediate response following an incident to provide a 'cooling off' period, or - to allow the Provider time to further consider contributing personal factors (see General Considerations) or any other circumstances on the day e.g. physical environment, staffing etc.

-• to allow the Provider time to determine if a longer-term MSP is necessary and communicate with the Participant.
+- as an immediate response following an incident to provide a 'cooling off' period, or - to allow the Provider time to further consider contributing personal factors (see General Considerations) or any other circumstances on the day e.g. physical environment, staffing etc. - to allow the Provider time to determine if a longer-term MSP is necessary and communicate with the Participant.

-An MSP for a longer period, e.g. 11 Business Days up to 12 months, allows time for the Provider to assist the Participant to address any barriers or personal circumstances, provide support and manage interactions between the Provider and the Participant to ensure the safety of all involved.
+A long term (i.e. greater than one month and up to 12 months), allows time for the Provider to assist the Participant to address any barriers or personal circumstances, provide support and manage interactions between the Provider and the Participant to ensure the safety of all involved.